Cataract Surgery for a New Focus on Life

 - Double vision in one eye

-- Need for brighter light when reading or working
+- A need for brighter light when reading or working

-If you see these signs at any age, it’s important to see your eye doctor so they can monitor the progression of your cataracts and recommend corrective surgery at the right time.
+Although cataracts usually occur later in life, there are other types of cataracts that can show up earlier.
+If you notice the above symptoms at any age, you should schedule an eye exam so that your eye doctor can monitor the progression of your cataract and recommend corrective surgery at the right time.

 You will need to protect your eye according to your doctor’s instructions for up to a week, and use prescription eye drops to prevent infection.
 You will probably notice that your vision is clearer immediately.
-In fact, some lenses used for cataract correction can actually correct your vision too.
-If you wear glasses and anticipate having cataract surgery in the future, talk to your doctor about the types of corrections available.
+(In fact, some lenses used for cataract correction can correct your vision, too.)
+It takes about a month for your eye to heal completely after a cataract operation.